Azure integration

 1. Prerequisites — Log in to your Azure account and retrieve the necessary credentials, including the Azure tenant ID, subscription ID, client ID, and client secret.
 For more information, see Before you begin.

 2. Integration — After obtaining the credentials from the previous steps, navigate to the Traceable platform and configure the integration.
-For more information, see Set up the Integration.
+For more information, see Set up the integration.

 3. Threat Management — After setting up the integration, you can establish rules to allow, block, or monitor IP addresses according to your specific requirements.
 Traceable's integration with Azure WAF supports the following two types of rules: